- Medicare enrollment in Alaska stands at about 110,000 residents – only about 15% of the population, as opposed to 19% nationwide.

 Although the ACA eliminated medical underwriting in the individual health insurance market, it did not change anything about the rules relating to Medigap coverage.
 Medigap applications are medically underwritten if people apply for Medigap before they’re 65 (and their state doesn’t have a guaranteed-issue rule for that population) or if they apply after their initial enrollment window ends and they don’t have one of the qualifying events that trigger a guaranteed-issue window for eligibility.

-As of 2020, there were 14 private insurers offering Medigap plans in Alaska, as well ACHIA.
+As of 2022, there were 13 private insurers offering Medigap plans in Alaska, as well ACHIA.
 ACHIA offers Medigap plans for people 65+ (who want to switch plans or buy a plan for the first time after their open enrollment window has closed, and aren’t eligible due to medical history) and offers a Medicare “carve-out” plan with a $1,000 deductible for Medicare beneficiaries who are under 65.
-The state’s Medigap buyer’s guide notes that “most companies selling Medicare supplement policies in Alaska do not sell policies to Medicare beneficiaries who are younger than 65 and on Medicare due to disability,” and the rate guide indicates that the only one doing so as of 2019/2020 is United American Insurance Company.
+The state’s Medigap buyer’s guide notes that “most companies selling Medicare supplement policies in Alaska do not sell such policies to Medicare beneficiaries who are younger than 65 and on Medicare due to disability,” and the rate guide indicates that the only one doing so as of 2022 is United American Insurance Company.

 Alaska Medicare Part D